To assist with your adjustment to living in Australia, it is recommended that you learn about everyday services, including:

 Australia has a range of mobile phone and internet providers to choose from.
 Make sure you compare prices and inclusions before signing a contract.

 It is best to purchase a SIM card or Australian mobile number when you arrive in Australia, as using your home phone number may incur high costs.
 There are two types of mobile phone accounts you can choose from:

 Prepaid - allows you to control how much you spend and you can stop using the service at any time.
-Prepaid SIM cards are sold in many shops and supermarkets.
+Prepaid SIM cards and recharge vouchers are sold in many shops, such as newsagents and convenience stores and supermarkets.

-Contract - If you will be using your mobile a lot, a contract might work out cheaper for you.
-There are many mobile phone providers in Australia, and once you choose your phone plan you will pay a fixed price per month for a certain amount of calls, text messages and data.
+Contract (Postpaid) - If you will be using your mobile a lot, a contract might work out cheaper for you.
+There are many mobile phone providers in Australia.
+Once you choose your phone plan, you will pay a fixed price per month for a certain amount of calls, text messages and data.

 To make an international call from within Australia, dial:

 It is usually cheaper to use a pre-paid international calling card as they offer cheaper rates.
-Alternatively, you can keep in touch with family and friends overseas by using Skype, Facebook Messenger or Whatsapp.
+Alternatively, you can keep in touch with family and friends overseas by using many apps and online services such as Skype, Facebook Messenger or Whatsapp.

-The University offers free wifi for all students.
+The University offers free Wi-Fi for all students.
 You can access this using your University log-in details.
-Learn more about accessing eduroam.
+Click here to learn more about accessing eduroam.